monasca/monasca-aggregator/README.md

 * Continuous near real-time aggregations.
 Aggregations are stored in memory only.
-Therefore the metrics don't need to be pulled into memory and operated on in a batch operation.
+Therefore, metrics don't need to be pulled into memory and operated on in a batch operation.
-E.g. When perfoming a sum for a series only the running total is kept in memory for each series.
+E.g. When perfoming a sum operation for a series only the running total is kept in memory for each series.

 * Event time window processing.
 Aggregations for metrics are processed based on the timestamp of the metric in event time, and not the process time or time at which the metric is being processed.

 * Stop/start, crash/restarts handling.
-Kafka offsets are manually committed after an aggregation is produced to allow processing to start off from where the last successful aggregation ended.
+Kafka offsets are manually committed after an aggregation is produced to allow processing to start off from where the last successful aggregation completed.
 Therefore, aggregations are computed with no data loss.
 If for any reason  processing stops in the middle of a time window the Kafka offsets will not be committed for that time window.
 When re-started, the Kafka offsets are read from Kafka and processing starts off from the last succesful commit.